 Prices of gas in Peru will not hurt your wallet even if you have oversized 4x4

-Treat gas stations on the highways and between big cities as little fuel oases.
+Treat gas stations on the highways and between big cities in Peru as little fuel oases.
 Always stop and top up even if you think you don’t need to yet.
 Sometimes there are gas stations on every corner and then nothing for 150 km.
-The distances in Peru are huge, so keep your eye on your fuel gage.
+The distances in Peru are huge, so keep your eye on your fuel gauge.
 You don’t want to run out of gas in the boonies.

 At gas stations, there will always be an attendant putting the gas in for you.
 Make sure to tip them.
 They’ll usually thank you by washing your windows or checking your tire pressure.